-This selection criteria were met by around 25% of the SPIRE observations, though a small number have been manually added to or removed from the list after visual inspection.
-Most of these are galactic observations, though there are some that contain large, bright nearby galaxies.
+observations, though there are some that containing large, bright nearby galaxies.
 See Figs 5.15-5.16 plots showing the observations SPIRE archive compared with these criteria.

-If an observation met the criteria for only one or two SPIRE bands it was processed for all three.
+If an observation meets the criteria for only one or two SPIRE bands it is processed for all three.
 The number of pixels over the surface brightness threshold is recorded in the metadata of the FITS file, using keyword "HRSQUAL", to give an indication of the quality of the map.

-Where an observation is paired with one or more others (e.g. in SPIRE/PACS Parallel mode), HiRes was applied to all observations together, after the aggregation and destriping of the detector timelines from each individual observation.
+Where an observation is paired with one or more others (e.g. in SPIRE/PACS Parallel mode), HiRes is applied to all observations together, after the aggregation and destriping of the detector timeline from each individual observation.
 In the archive, this appears as a Level 2.5 product, whereas single (un-paired) observations appear as Level 2.
-The maps are labelled as hiresPSW, hiresPMW, hiresPLW for the PSW $(250\mu m)$, PMW $(350\mu m)$ and PLW $(500\mu m)$.
+The maps are labelled as hiresPSW, hiresPMW, hiresPLW for the PSW (250 μ m), PMW (350 μ m) and PLW (500 μ m).